Contact

 Selected Publications

-I have won awards for my teaching and enjoy interacting with students very much.
-I currently teach a third year Special Subject, Disease and Domination: The History of Medicine and the Colonial Encounter and a third year option, The Agony and the Ecstasy: Drugs for Pleasure and Pain in the History of Medicine.
+I have won awards for my teaching.
+I have taught a third year Special Subject, Disease and Domination: The History of Medicine and the Colonial Encounter and a third year option, The Agony and the Ecstasy: Drugs for Pleasure and Pain in the History of Medicine.
 Additionally, I regularly teach at MA level.
 I also give guest lectures and seminars on the year one module, Learning History.
 I additionally contribute to Roads to Modernity and the Contemporary World.

 In the past I have taught many diverse modules, from the history of medicine in the media, to medicine and literature, the history of capitalism and the history of narcotics.
 I also have convened several broad survey modules in the history of the British Empire and the history of medicine.